Hackathon-Gruvi/overcooking-spaghette/README.md

 - seeders and peers
 - date of publish
 - trackers
+- IMDB code
-6. Build a dataset with aforementioned information.
+4. Build a dataset with aforementioned information.
-7. Extract legal information about the film, such as its budget, release dates, box office, etc.
+5. Extract legal information about the film, such as its budget, release dates, box office, etc.
-8. Cross reference with the information that was previously gathered and the OpusData dataset and try to answer the questions:
+6. Cross reference with the information that was previously gathered and the OpusData dataset and try to answer the questions:

     - What makes a movie more likely to be pirated?
     - What is the impact of piracy in the movie industry?